cybercongress/cyb-archeology/docs/cyb.md

 Using this API app developer can create a logic that allow create and execute complex sequences of transactions client side.
 Since inception of Ethereum we sign thousands of transactions and miss even more.
 That is why we believe this feature is critical for awesome web3 experience.

-### .dev

-Developers experience is critical for the whole web3 adoption.
-This app helps to develop and publish web3 apps.

-### feed.cyb

-1. what is web3 feed
-2. subscription on events
-3. import/export/sharing
-4. privacy

 ### access.cyb